ONLYOFFICE/onlyoffice-humhub/README.md

 Community Edition vs Enterprise Edition comparison can be found [here](#onlyoffice-docs-editions).

-## Installing HumHub ONLYOFFICE integration plugin
+## Installing ONLYOFFICE module for HumHub

 Either install it from [HumHub Marketplace](https://marketplace.humhub.com/module/onlyoffice) or simply clone the repository inside one of the folder specified by `moduleAutoloadPaths` parameter.
 Please see [HumHub Documentation](https://docs.humhub.org/docs/develop/environment#module-loader-path) for more information.

-## Configuring HumHub CONLYOFFICE integration plugin
+## Configuring ONLYOFFICE module for HumHub

 Navigate to `Administration` -> `Modules` find the plugin under Installed tab and click `Configure`.